 “The trickiest idea to grasp is that the player must RELEASE his diaphragm during his inhaling… in other words, he should not control it, which would prevent it from freely operate by itself.
 To voluntarily act on this muscle, even thinking about it, would readily limit its operation.“

 singing in the open air

-To sum it up, – wanting to take some air would trigger contractions altering the depth of the air column vibrations (i.e. the sound spectrum) ; – such contractions would subsequently disturb your air column : you would not be « sitting » in the air any more ; – at the same time, more energy would be ill-advisedly consumed through those unwanted contractions, in order to achieve your musical speech up to your next inhaling : your playing sequence would therefore last a shorter time and be less mastered than you would be able to achieve.
+To sum it up, – wanting to take some air would trigger contractions altering the depth of the internal vibration (i.e. the sound spectrum) ; – such contractions would subsequently disturb your column of sound : you would not be “sitting” in the air any more ; – at the same time, more energy would be ill-advisedly consumed through those disturbing contractions, in order to develop your musical speech, down to your next inhaling : your playing sequence would therefore last a shorter time and be less mastered than you would be able to do.

 When you watch yourself breathing naturally, releasing your lower back rearwardly to avoid unnecessary tensions, you become aware of the connection of your body with the ground, embodied by your lower members, like a tree trunk linked to its roots.